fontello/svgpath/README.md

 ### .round(precision) -> self

-Round all coordinated to given decimal precision.
+Round all coordinates to given decimal precision.
 By default round to integer.
 Useful to reduce resulting string size.

 (!)
 NOTE: